hannahmalm/running/README.md

 # Running

 Welcome to your running log.
 Please run bundle install and shotgun to get started.
+Navigate to the link within the terminal to access this application.

 ## Installation